Natan-Lucena/Rabbit-Image-Uploader/readme.md

 ## Description

-This application is a messaging system that uses rabbitMQ to send images via pub/sub!
+This application is a messaging system that uses rabbitMQ to send images via pub/sub and storages it on AWS S3!

 ## Instalation